InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

     * The [InnerSource Commons Slack] [#ispo-working-group] community will post the next meeting.

+## New Content

+When contributing new content, it can go into one of a few locations:

+* If it can be represented as a pattern, then contribute it to the [InnerSource Patterns] project.
+Be sure to check if there is an existing pattern that you can just update.
+* If it can be represented as a training segment, then contribute it to the [InnerSource Learning Path] project.
+* Documents that don't fit either of these categories (e.g. graphics, opinionated document, etc.) can go directly into this `ispo-working-group` repo as markdown.
+If your content cannot be represented in markdown (or you are not comfortable working in markdown) then you can put it in the [ISPO Working Group GDrive].
+This content may be converted to markdown later.

 ## Project Board

  InnerSource solutions to challenges are discovered, produced, and spread in this working group.